xyproto/tinyionice/README.md

 ## License

-The original source code of `ionice` is either GPL2 licensed:
+The original source code of `ionice` is dual-licenced under either GPL2:

 ```
 Copyright (C) 2004 Jens Axboe <jens@axboe.dk>
 Released under the terms of the GNU General Public License version 2
 ```

-And also released under `No copyright is claimed.
+Or under `No copyright is claimed.
 This code is in the public domain; do with it what you wish`:

 ```
 Copyright (C) 2010 Karel Zak <kzak@redhat.com>